jitsi/jitsi-meet/doc/quick-install.md

 You'll need to share this hostname or IP address with conference participants who will use your service.

+### Open a conference

+Launch a web browser (Chrome, Chromium or latest Opera) and enter in the URL bar the hostname (or IP address) you used in the previous step.

+Confirm that you trust the self-signed certificate of the newly installed Jitsi Meet.

+Enjoy!

 #### Advanced configuration
 If installation is on a machine [behind NAT](https://github.com/jitsi/jitsi-meet/blob/master/doc/faq.md) further configuration of jitsi-videobridge is needed in order for it to be accessible.
 Provided that all required ports are routed (forwarded) to the machine that it runs on.
 By default these ports are (TCP/443 or TCP/4443 and UDP 10000).